Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Interpretable Policies

-Finally, we would like to note that Algorithm \ref{alg:VI-OTP} can be seen as a heuristic to return a good tree policy, by incorporating the changes in future decision rules in our current decision.
-This is in contrast to the naive approach presented after Proposition \ref{th:equivalence-cart-otp} (simply fitting a tree to the optimal unconstrained policy $\pi^{*}$), which does not take into account that modifying the actions chosen at period $t'$ has an impact on the optimal actions in previous periods $t < t'$.
-Because the optimal policy may be history-dependent, it appears hard to prove guarantees on the performances of the policies returned by Algorithm \ref{alg:VI-OTP} or the naive approach.
-We will see in our numerical study that Algorithm \ref{alg:VI-OTP} computes tree policies that can outperform state-of-the-art allocation guidelines, in the case of ventilator triage for COVID-19 patients.
+\tb{ Second, we would like to note that Algorithm \ref{alg:optimize then fit} and Algorithm \ref{alg:optimize and fit} are both heuristics.
+Because an optimal tree policy may be history-dependent (see Proposition \ref{prop:properties-optimal-policy}), it appears difficult to provide theoretical guarantees on the performances of the policies returned by our algorithms.
+For this reason, we investigate the question of the potential suboptimality of the tree policies returned by Algorithm \ref{alg:optimize then fit} and Algorithm \ref{alg:optimize and fit} numerically in the next sections.
+In particular, we will see in our numerical study that our algorithms compute tree policies that can outperform state-of-the-art allocation guidelines, in the case of ventilator triage for COVID-19 patients, and can perform as well as optimal unconstrained policies. }